thompsizzle/cloud-infrastructures/README.md

 Name | Description | Cost
 --- | --- | ---
 [EC2 Hello World](https://github.com/thompsizzle/cloud-infrastructures/tree/main/AWS/EC2_hello_world)|Creates an AWS infrastructure with an EC2 instance, which displays Hello World.
 Returns the public IP address to the terminal.|$9.27/month
+[EC2 Hello World with Ansible](https://github.com/thompsizzle/cloud-infrastructures/tree/main/AWS/EC2_hello_world_Ansible)|Creates an AWS infrastructure with an EC2 instance, using Terraform.
+Returns the public IP address to the terminal.
+Ansible is provided in place of the EC2 instance user data file to configure the EC2 instance operating system and render Hello World.|$9.27/month

+## Monthly cost tool

+We use <a href="https://www.infracost.io/" target="_blank">Infracost</a> here to determine the monthly cost of resources.
+Check out this awesome tool!